-- When EDM ALC is set to "Free," the amount of light received is adjusted by the instrument's EDM ALC.
-Set to "Free" when the target is moved during measurement or different targets are used. - When "Hold" is set, the amount of light received remains fixed until initial adjustment has been performed and continuous measurement completed. - Try setting to "Hold" when the light beam used for measurement is stable but is frequently obstructed by obstacles such as people, cars, or tree branches etc. preventing measurement from being performed.
+- When EDM ALC is set to "Free," the instrument's ALC will be automatically adjusted if an error occurs as a result of the amount of light received.
+Set to "Free" when the target is moved during measurement or different targets are used. - When "Hold" is set, the amount of light received will not be adjusted until initial adjustment has been performed and continuous measurement is completed. - Try setting to "Hold" when the light beam used for measurement is stable but is frequently obstructed by obstacles such as people, cars, or tree branches etc. preventing measurement from being performed.